Software AG reports lower Q4 profit and revenue, but confirms goals

-Under CEO Sanjay Brahmawar, Darmstadt-based Software AG is looking to increase the share of subscription-based revenues, which increased last year to 85% of the total from 69% - already hitting the company's 2023 target.
+Under CEO Sanjay Brahma war, Darmstadt-based Software AG is looking to increase the share of subscription-based revenues, which increased last year to 85% of the total from 69% - already touching the company's 2023 target.

 Companies making the transition to providing such software as a service typically experience a temporary squeeze in profitability as up-front licence fees drop out of the equation and are replaced by payments spread out over time.

+"We were able to keep our focus on customers and operations," Brahmawar said in an interview, adding the attack was quickly contained and the company's business and cloud services were not affected.

+The coronavirus pandemic is leading businesses to speed up the process of making their businesses run digitally, said Brahmawar, adding that the typical sales process was now being compressed to a few months as deals are done remotely.

-Issuing its outlook for 2021, Software AG said it expected growth in total product revenue of between zero and 5% and an operating margin of 16-18%.
+Issuing its outlook for 2021, Software AG said it expected growth in total product revenue of between zero and 5% and a compression of operating margins to 16-18%.
+These should rebound from 2022, Brahmawar said.

 It confirmed its 2023 ambition of achieving revenue of 1 billion euros ($1.2 billion), up from 835 million last year, and an operating margin of 25-30%.